procopioos/Atari-Racer/CONTRIBUTING.md

 # Contributing to AtariRacer

-Thank you for your interest in contributing to AtariRacer.

 This project was started by **VIDAKHOSHPEY22** as a personal learning experience and has grown significantly with the help of community contributors.

 **TheM1ddleM1n** joined as a co-maintainer, bringing experience from earlier Python projects and a focus on helping new contributors get involved.